• Home

 General Home Adjustments for Senior Safety

 General home adjustments can enhance overall safety for seniors.
-Install smoke and carbon monoxide detectors on every level of the home and test them regularly to ensure they are functioning properly.
+Install Fire and carbon monoxide detectors on every level of the home and test them regularly to ensure they are functioning properly.
 Keep emergency contact numbers visible and easily accessible, perhaps taped to the refrigerator or programmed into a phone with large buttons.

 A medical alert system is a wise investment for seniors living alone or those with significant health concerns.
 These systems allow seniors to call for help with the push of a button, offering peace of mind for both seniors and their families.
 Choose a system with features like fall detection and GPS tracking for added security.